Mizzou Economics Statement on Diversity, Equity and Inclusion

 Students who advance beyond principles and take our intermediate theory and econometrics courses become equipped with the advanced analytical tools necessary to understand and contribute to modern policy analysis.
 These tools are then employed in a number of field courses that focus on seminal and recent research related to diversity; a few brief examples follow:

-- Economics of Discrimination (Econ 4846) is a newly developed course that covers the economic theory and econometrics behind measuring social disparities, diagnosing various types of discrimination, and evaluating policies intended to reduce disparities and discrimination
+- Economics of Discrimination (Econ 4846/7846) is a newly developed course that covers the economic theory and econometrics behind measuring social disparities, diagnosing distinct types of discrimination, and evaluating policies intended to reduce disparities and discrimination.

-- Political Economics (Econ 4004) is a newly developed course that examines issues of descriptive representation and the effects of specific policies such as majority minority districts and voter identification.
+- American Political Economics (Econ 4004/7001) is a newly developed course that examines issues of descriptive representation and the effects of specific policies such as majority minority districts and voter identification.

 Our graduate program equips students to teach courses and conduct value-added research that connect to issues of diversity, equity, and inclusion.
-Recent doctoral dissertations have examined inequality and health outcomes, the efficacy of job training programs, and the effectiveness of educational interventions.
+Recent doctoral dissertations have examined inequality and health outcomes; the efficacy of job training programs; the effectiveness of educational interventions; disparities in policing; and the influence of money in politics.

 Challenges and Goals for Advancing Diversity, Inclusion and Equity

-Despite the inherent relevance of economics for Diversity, Equity and Inclusion, the small size of our department is the foremost hindrance to making more meaningful contributions toward these goals.
+Despite the inherent relevance of economics for Diversity, Equity and Inclusion, the small size of our faculty is the foremost hindrance to making more meaningful contributions toward these goals.
+Mizzou has one of the smallest economics departments in the AAU and fewer than half the faculty compared to peer land-grant institutions.
+Despite this, the department ranks above average among public AAU schools for scholarly research and our majors have nearly tripled in the last few years.

-For example, our limited teaching capacity does not permit us to regularly offer undergraduate courses in diversity-related areas.
+Nevertheless, our limited teaching capacity does not permit us to consistently offer undergraduate courses in diversity-related areas.
 The addition of more faculty will permit the department to offer these and other courses (e.g., Economics Development; and Women in the Economy) that will provide much needed breadth in our undergraduate curriculum.

 Expansion of the faculty in economics will also enhance the research environment and provide a critical mass of research on the causes and consequences of economic disparities.
 Further, additional hiring in economics also provides an opportunity to provide a greater variety of role models for our students.

-New faculty hiring will provide an opportunity to increase the number of role models available to female and other underrepresented minority students and permit the department to offer a wider variety of courses that will appeal to a broader set of students.
+New faculty hiring will provide an opportunity to increase the number of role models available to a more diverse student population and will permit our department to offer a wider variety of courses that will appeal to a broader constituency of students.

 Our department will actively pursue programmatic opportunities to improve diversity and inclusion, such as the Preparing Future Faculty Post-Doctoral Fellowship for Faculty Diversity and the Faculty Inclusive Excellence Fund.
-In addition, our department has created a “Women in Economics” program to foster interaction and community building among female faculty and students.
+In addition, our department will continue to support inclusive initiatives, such as “Women in Economics” and department-funded graduate fellowships for female and URM students.
 Finally, our newly created Director of Diversity, Equity and Inclusion will coordinate department efforts and advocate for new opportunities to create a more diverse, equitable, and inclusive environment.